 In Mark Frost’s work The Secret History of Twin Peaks, we fans were introduced to many new, interesting and often contradictory concepts.
 Many varying explanations of the book have been offered, including the idea that it is nothing more than a sequence of red herrings meant to throw off the deeply invested fans, that it is possibly an alternate universe (perhaps Frost’s own) which will be crucial to season three, or even that it’s simply a ridiculous amount of poorly edited mistakes.
 This last explanation, which is prevalent in less serious circles, is probably the least likely option of the three.

 Personally, I imagine that it’s a mix of red herrings and clues, all thrown into a bible-sized, full colour, hardcover package.
-As to the contents, they’ve certainly generated a plethora of new theories and discussion topics within the fandom as people debate the viability of the information inside and what effect it is likely to have on the world of TWIN PEAKS come the premiere of Season Three.
+As to the contents, they’ve certainly generated a plethora of new theories and discussion topics within the fandom as people debate the viability of the information inside and what effect it is likely to have on the world of Twin Peaks come the premiere of Season 3.

 The case that features in this section focuses on something quite other than UFO’s.
 It’s particular relevance, and indeed, the ultimate reason for inclusion, has been something of a silent debate.
 Actually, the whole UFO angle of the book seems to fall under that purview.

 If the UFO plotline is actually a red herring, then it’s included to mask the relevance of what might be a clue.

 Dougie is given a case to investigate which, long story short, follows the strange experiences which one Lt.
 Ron Hubbard (the in real life founder of Scientology) had in late 1945 with a man named Jack Parsons (also a real person – a rocket scientist) who was invested in the occult as a follower and religious derivative of Aleister Crowley (pictured here).